Skip to content

 Plaque dedicated to Chief Kahquados in Peninsula State Park

-Timeline: Native Americans in Door County
+Timeline: Indigenous Peoples in Door County

 • 12,000 years ago: The earliest nomadic inhabitants, the Paleo-Indians, began arriving in what is now the Door peninsula and its islands.
 These groups would have moved around in search of natural resources to meet their immediate survival needs, such as forests for hunting, lakes for fishing, stone for tool-making, and wood and natural items for constructing shelters.